Sample FAQ: Lip-ties

 There is a cord of tissue between the top lip and the upper gum.
 This is called the labial frenulum.
 It is normal and present in all babies.
 When the labial frenulum is blamed for causing breastfeeding problems, it can be called a lip-tie.
 Just as tongue-tie diagnoses have become extremely popular, so too have lip-ties.
 There is currently no reliable way to determine whether a labial frenulum is causing problems and no good evidence that surgery will solve breastfeeding problems.
 As a result, some highly-qualified experts do not support babies having lip-tie surgery for breastfeeding problems.
 Very rarely, a severe lip-tie can affect the movement of the upper lip and the bone of the upper gum.

-A) Describing the labial frenulum and lip-ties
+A) Describing lip-ties

 All babies have a labial frenulum, the cord of tissue between the top lip and upper gum (Ray 2019; Santa Maria 2017).
 It runs down the front of the gum to varying degrees, and provides stability for the upper lip.